jjackson-eco/mammal_weather_lifehistory/weather_variables/README.md

                frequency=12, start=c(1979,1))
 ```

-Then we perform the STL decomposition using the `stl` function in base R. This is performed as follows.
-There are lots of arguments in the stl function, but it is critical to control the s.window - number of years (in our case) in the seasonal window with which the seasonal component can vary in magnitude across, and the t.window - number of monthly (in our case) observations with which to estimate the basis dimensions of the trend component.
+Then we perform the STL decomposition using the `stl` function in base R. There are lots of arguments in the stl function, but it is critical to control the s.window - number of years (in our case) in the seasonal window with which the seasonal component can vary in magnitude across, and the t.window - number of monthly (in our case) observations with which to estimate the basis dimensions of the trend component.
 We opted to use a relatively low value of s.window to account for studies that have had changes in seasonal weather patterns over recent decades, and a large t.window value to extract only the ~linear underlying trend.

 ```
 test_stl <- stl(test_ts, s.window=7, t.window = 1000)